GonzaLorenzo/GonzaLorenzo/README.md

 ###

-<p align="left">My name is Gonzalo Lorenzo and I'm on my way to become a developer.
+<p align="left">My name is Gonzalo Lorenzo and I'm on my way to becoming a developer.
 I currently live in Buenos Aires, Argentina.</p>

 ###